dkucharc/academic/docs/blog/posts/week#0.md

     - Basic understanding of multivariable calculus concepts and optimization algorithm
     - Ability to write a non-trivial computer program in Python or equivalent
     - Working knowledge of GitHub.

+## Learning Objectives

+### Foundational Concepts

+- Explain the fundamental principles of machine learning and deep learning
+- Describe the historical development of neural networks and deep learning
+- Define and explain the function of a perceptron
+- Illustrate the structure and operation of artificial neurons
+- Differentiate between various activation functions and their use cases

+### Neural Network Architectures

+- Design and implement basic feedforward neural networks
+- Analyze the architecture of Convolutional Neural Networks (CNNs) and their applications in image processing
+- Examine the structure of Recurrent Neural Networks (RNNs) and their use in sequential data processing
+- Evaluate the improvements offered by Long Short-Term Memory (LSTM) networks over traditional RNNs

+### Training and Optimization

+- Explain the concept of backpropagation and its role in neural network training
+- Compare and contrast different gradient descent methods (e.g., stochastic, mini-batch, batch)
+- Implement various optimization algorithms to improve model performance

+### Practical Implementation

+- Utilize NumPy to build neural networks from scratch
+- Develop deep learning models using high-level frameworks such as Keras and PyTorch
+- Apply CNN architectures to solve image classification problems
+- Implement RNN and LSTM models for natural language processing tasks

+### Advanced Topics

+- Discuss regularization techniques to prevent overfitting in deep learning models
+- Explore transfer learning and its applications in various domains
+- Evaluate the ethical implications and potential biases in deep learning systems

+### Project Work

+- Design, implement, and evaluate a deep learning solution for a real-world problem
+- Present and defend the choices made in model architecture and training process

+### Critical Analysis

+- Compare the performance of different deep learning architectures on various tasks
+- Critically analyze current research papers in the field of deep learning
+- Identify limitations and potential future directions in deep learning research

 ## Grading Policy